Lady Tremaine: Cold Hearted: A Tale of the Evil Stepmother

 Lady Tremaine is the antagonist in Serena Valentino's installment in the Disney Villains book franchise.

 After Lord Tremaine died from an illness, Lady Tremaine married Cinderella's father, Sir Richard, seeking that she needed help in keeping her daughters under control.
 At the chateau however, Tremaine and her daughters were forced into servitude under Sir Richard and Cinderella.
 It is then revealed that Sir Richard was living in poverty and was in debt to the Royal Crown.
 Marrying Tremaine was the only way for him to loosen those debts, leaving her penniless under her own name.
 On Sir Richard's death, Tremaine took over as head of household.
 She then forced Cinderella to become a servant in revenge, as well as having the last laugh on having his daughter become the lowly maid.

 Years after the events of the animated film, the chateau is now in complete disrepair.
 Tremaine, now penniless and consumed with insanity, had turned her abuse towards Drizella and Anastasia, aside from making them do the household chores.
 The Fairy Godmother then appeared to help the stepsisters and give them a second chance at the request of Cinderella.
 Tremaine then proceeded to attack the Fairy Godmother, who turned her into a stone statue.

 References in other media

-In Ever After (1998), the evil stepmother character in that film, Baroness Rodmilla de Ghent (played by Anjelica Huston), bears archetypal similarities and other characteristics to Lady Tremaine.

 In Jake and the Never Land Pirates, Mama Hook (voiced by Sharon Osbourne), Captain Hook's mother is based on Lady Tremaine.

 The Twisted Wonderland franchise includes the character Mozus Trein, a teacher at Night Raven College who is based on Lady Tremaine, looking elegant like her and also having a black cat as a pet.

+The 2026 debut novel of Rachel Hochhauser, Lady Tremaine, is a feminist reimagining of the Cinderella story from the so-called “evil stepmother”’s point of view, demonstrating how far she will go for her children in a deeply patriarchal society.